-Twitter has a very strong record of community involvement since its inception, with most of our internally developed software being open sourced and additional contributions to many other open source projects.
+Twitter has a very strong record of community involvement since its inception.
+Most of our internallydeveloped frameworks have been open sourced and we make additional contributions to many other open-source projects.
 We get enormous value from OpenJDK being an open-source platform.
 We are able to build and deploy OpenJDK with Twitter-specific changes to optimize it for our workloads and use cases.
 Many of these enhancements and improvements are generally applicable to most workloads and we contribute back such changes to OpenJDK.
-One of the goals of our JCP involvement is to ensure that OpenJDK remains a viable, high performance, and fully-featured open source platform.
+One of the goals of our JCP involvement is to ensure that OpenJDK remains a viable, high performance, and fully-featured open-source platform.